Low Carb Brown Butter Cake, a delicious simple cake that features the flavor of brown butter.

 My low carb brown butter cake is a cross between a sponge cake and a pound cake.
 It’s probably one of my easiest recipes and yet it’s packed with flavor because of all that delicious brown butter.

-If your a fan of pound cakes I encourage you to check out our Low Carb Keto Cream Cheese Pound Cake It’s become a favorite recipe in the low carb keto community.
+If you’re a fan of pound cakes I encourage you to check out our Low Carb Keto Cream Cheese Pound Cake It’s become a favorite recipe in the low carb keto community.

 Finding delicious ways to add more add healthy fats to my diet makes sense for me since my primary fuel is now fat versus glucose.